GitLab CI integration

 Prepare GitLab access tokens

 To allow interaction with GitLab, you need an access token.
 The token must be able to read repository data and variables as needed for your integration scenario.
-You can create of the following token types: Personal access token, Project-level token, Group/instance-level token.
+You can create one of the following token types: Personal access token, Project-level token, Group/instance-level token.

 Token requirements: